flintlib/flint/doc/source/ca_ext.rst

 * (Not implemented): a user-defined constant or function defined by suppling a function pointer for Arb numerical evaluation to specified precision.

-The :type:`ca_ext_t` object is a heavy-weight object, not just meant to act as a node in a symbolic expression.
+The :type:`ca_ext_t` structure is heavy-weight object, not just meant to act as a node in a symbolic expression.
 It will cache various data to support repeated computation with this particular number, including its numerical enclosure and number field data in the case of algebraic numbers.